Learn how to sleep better to improve your health, starting tonight!

 Improve Your Health With Sleep

 Have you ever slept so well that your body feels firmer and, magically, you even feel younger?
 It’s one of those mornings that golden sunlight fills your bedroom.
 The birds are chirping.
-And you feel so refreshed and ready to start your day that you throw the sheets off and pop out of bed.
+And you feel so refreshed that you throw the sheets off and jump out of bed.
+You’re ready to start your day.
 Well, you deserve to have more of those mornings.

-Knock yourself out with these 10 tips to improve your health with sleep.
+Knock yourself out with these 10 tips to improve your health and sleep better… starting tonight!

 1. Soak Up The Sun

-Getting enough sunshine every day can help you sleep better.
+A little sunshine every day can help you sleep better.
 As little as 15 minutes a day of direct sunlight can reset your body’s internal clock.
 As a result, it can also synchronize your biological rhythms.
-This is especially beneficial for those suffering from jet lag or time changes.
+This is especially helpful for those suffering from jet lag or time changes.

 2. Avoid Stimulants

-Stimulants can interfere with a good night’s sleep.
-To get more restful sleep, avoid coffee, cocktails, cardio, sugary foods, and other stimulants.
+Got trouble sleeping?
+Say sayonara to stimulants and hello to a good night’s sleep.
+Stimulants can interfere with sleep.
+To get more restful zzz’s, avoid alcohol, coffee, cardio, sugary foods, and other stimulants.